skellis46/slipbox/somatic practices, interoception and evidence.md

 ## science and somatics in dance scholarship

-By 'dance scholarship' I refer to journals or texts recognised by database _International Bibliography of Theatre & Dance with Full Text_
+By 'dance scholarship' I refer to journals or texts recognised by the database _International Bibliography of Theatre & Dance with Full Text_

 There are exceptions.
 In 2010, Kimberley Hutt explored the ways in which a combination of science and somatics might be beneficial in dance training, and specifically with regard to improved alignment and injury prevention.
 It is not clear what Hutt means by 'somatics' other than sensory or self awareness.